bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-We&apos;'re going to go with the free plan.
-We don&apos;'t need anything special, and you don&apos;'t really need to get updates from GitHub news.
-We&apos;'re going to hit &apos;"Continue.&apos;" All right.
+We&apos;re going to go with the free plan.
+We don&apos;t need anything special, and you don&apos;t really need to get updates from GitHub news.
+We&apos;re going to hit &apos;"Continue.&apos;" All right.
 Again, no need to share any type of special information about yourself.
-I&apos;'m going to click on &apos;"Skip This Step&apos;" I guess because I didn&apos;'t add anything and now, we can get started.
+I&apos;m going to click on &apos;"Skip This Step&apos;" I guess because I didn&apos;t add anything and now, we can get started.

 The first thing we need to do is create something called a **repository**, and a **repository** is a place where you put your code on the web.
 Think of it like making a folder on your desktop.
-Maybe you&apos;'ve made a folder called HTML where you&apos;'ve been putting all your files, this is the name of the folder that we&apos;'re going to put up on the web.
+Maybe you&apos;ve made a folder called HTML where you&apos;ve been putting all your files, this is the name of the folder that we&apos;re going to put up on the web.
 It is important that you follow the rules precisely.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->